khirawdhi/tryhackme-rag-poison/room/room.md

 - Name two mitigations that reduce RAG poisoning risk.
 - What does the --trusted-only flag simulate?

-# Room Summary
+## Room Summary

-This room demonstrated how RAG systems can be compromised through data poisoning and how basic trust-based controls can significantly reduce risk.
+In this room, you observed how poisoning a RAG knowledge base can alter AI behavior and how simple trust-based controls can significantly reduce risk.